 He campaigned for the cause of education for girls and along with Ambil Narasimha Iyengar they started the Maharani’s School.
 He fought for uplifting the poor and downtrodden.
 He struggled hard to eradicate untouchability, caste system, and promoted remarriage of widows.

 He was a teacher in Marimalappa’s school and retired as the headmaster of the same school.
 He is main contributor to make Mysore the “Shikshana Kashi” (educational capital) and a model city.
 He was in the forefront of the educational movement though his formal education was only till Matriculation.
 He taught for four decades in various educational institutions.

 He was the founder of Ananthalaya, an institute to help destitute and orphans.
 It is one of the oldest charity institutes in the region.
 He supported the Pinjarapole, the animal care center.

-To honor M. Venkatakrishnaiah his statue carved out of the marble stone gifted by Maharaja Jayachamaraja Wodeyar and placed in a park in front of Landdowne building.
-This park is known as Thataiah park.
-President V.V.Giri who was a follower of Tataiah inaugurated the statue on September 19, 1969.
+To honor M. Venkatakrishnaiah, his statue was carved out of marble stone and was a gift by the Maharaja Jayachamaraja Wodeyar to the citizens of Mysuru.
+The statue is placed in a park in front of Landsdowne building.
+This park is now known as Thataiah park.
+President V.V.Giri who was a follower of Thataiah inaugurated the statue on September 19, 1969.

 Hi this is a wonderful article.
 I am from born and brought up in Mysore.
 I am very proud to read this.